RobinLWilson/Project_4/README.md

 ## Overview and Project Goals

 Welcome to our Human Resources Attrition Analysis Project!
 This project focuses on utilizing data analytics to understand and analyze employee attrition within an organization.
 In other words, we want to understand why a person leaves a company because reducing turnover costs helps companies operate more efficiently.
-As a data analyst, our role is crucial in uncovering patterns, identifying key factors, and providing actionable insights to help the HR department make informed decisions.
+As data analysts, our role is crucial in identifying key factors, and providing actionable insights to help the HR department make informed decisions.

 ## Questions the team hopes to answer

-### Understand Attrition Trends
-Analyze historical data to identify patterns and trends related to employee attrition.
-Determine if there are specific time periods, departments, or roles more prone to attrition.

-### Identify Key Factors
+### Identify Key Contributors to Attrition
-Explore the various factors that contribute to attrition, such as business travel, job roles, age group, compensation, and career growth.
-Identify which factors have the most significant impact.
+We want to explore the various factors that contribute to attrition, such as business travel, job roles, age, compensation, etc and identify which factors have the most significant impact.

 ### Identify Future Attrition
-Predict if an employee might leave in the future, giving HR and management time to create incentives for high impact employees to remain with the company.
+Ideally we want to predict if an employee is going to leave in the future.
+This gives HR and management time to create incentives for high impact employees to remain with the company, thus reducing turnover costs.

 ## Project Structure
 ### 1. Data Collection